-The Dogbanes are plants with a milky juice, short bell-shaped flowers with five lobes, widely branched at the top with the flowers in clusters.
+The Dogbanes are plants with a milky juice in the stems, widely branched at the top, and short 5-lobed bell-shaped flowers in clusters.

 Spreading Dogbane is a native erect perennial growing to 3 feet high on stems that have many branches and contain a hazardous milky juice.
 Stems are without hair and color ranges from green to reddish where exposed to sunlight.
 Sometimes the plant is found sprawling atop other vegetation.